Key ally pulls out of Indian government over reforms

-KOLKATA, India (Reuters) - Indian Prime Minister Manmohan Singh’s biggest ally has pulled out of the Congress-led ruling coalition, tipping the government into a minority as a political firestorm over big-ticket reform measures escalates in the world’s most populous democracy.
+KOLKATA, India, Sept 19 (Reuters) - Indian Prime Minister Manmohan Singh’s biggest ally has pulled out of the Congress-led ruling coalition, tipping the government into a minority as a political firestorm over big-ticket reform measures escalates in the world’s most populous democracy.

 Mamata Banerjee, chief minister of West Bengal state, had demanded the government reverse its decision to raise diesel prices and open India’s supermarket sector to investment from foreign chains such as Wal-Mart Stores.